Maheshinte Prathikaaram: Plot

-Soumya is forced to end her relationship with Mahesh and marry a nurse residing in Canada.
-He learns about Jimson's whereabouts from Crispin and visits the garage where he apparently works as a welder.
-Its owner tells him that Jimson left for a better job in Dubai.
-Despite Baby's advice that he should forget the incident, Mahesh resolves to wait for Jimson's return; several weeks later, he enrolls in a kung fu course.
+Soumya ends her relationship with Mahesh and marries an NRI nurse leaving Mahesh heartbroken.
+He then learns about Jimson's whereabouts from Crispin and visits the garage where he works as a welder.
+There he learns that Jimson has quit and moved to Dubai for work.
+Despite Baby's advice that he should forget the incident, Mahesh resolves to wait for Jimson's return.
+In the meantime, he enrolls in a kung fu course.

-Jimsy Augustine, a young college student, goes to Bhavana Studio.
-She tells Mahesh that she wants to participate in Vanitha's cover competition and asks him to make her look as good as possible.
+Jimsy, a young college student, visits the studio to have a glamour photograph taken since she wants to participate in Vanitha's cover competition.
 Perplexed at the unusual request, Mahesh conducts the photo shoot.
-Jimsy's photograph turns out to be dull and unimpressive, and her irritation makes Mahesh question his skill as a photographer.
-Upset, he turns to his father for advice.
-Vincent explains photography as an art to his son.
-Mahesh goes through his father's photograph collection, finally understanding their angles and lighting, and gets an idea.
+However, Jimsy's photograph turns out to be dull and unimpressive, and her disappointment with the result makes Mahesh question his skills as a photographer.
+Upset, he turns to his father for advice who explains photography as an art to his son.
+Mahesh goes through his father's photograph collection, understanding their angles and lighting, and gets an idea.

-Instead of his familiar still photography, Mahesh photographs Jimsy in motion and sends the best photo to the magazine.
+Instead of his familiar still photography, Mahesh secretly photographs Jimsy in motion and sends the best photo to the magazine.
 Shortly afterward, Jimsy goes to Mahesh's house with the magazine containing her photo.
-Although she rebukes him for photographing her without permission, she also praises the photo.
-They become interested in each other, and soon fall in love.
-Jimsy realises this first, and calls Mahesh to talk about their future.
-She tells him that she is Jimson's younger sister, but his agitation is overshadowed by love and he decides to continue their relationship.
+Although she rebukes him for photographing her without permission, she praises the photo.
+They become interested in each other, and realizing this, Jimsy calls Mahesh to talk about their future.
+She tells him that she is Jimson's younger sister, but his misgiving is overshadowed by love and he decides to continue their relationship.